dsrobertson/onlineFDR/README.md

 Ramdas, A. et al. (2017).
 Online control of the false discovery rate with decaying memory. *Advances in Neural Information Processing Systems 30*, 5650-5659.

+Ramdas, A. et al. (2018).
+SAFFRON: an adaptive algorithm for online control of the false discovery rate. *Proceedings of the 35th International Conference in Machine Learning*, 80:4286-4294.